AsBuiltReport/AsBuiltReport.Core/README.md

 The following PowerShell module will be automatically installed by following the [module installation](https://github.com/AsBuiltReport/AsBuiltReport.Core#package-module-installation) procedure.

-This PowerShell module may also be manually installed via GitHub.
+This PowerShell module may also be manually installed via the PowerShell Gallery or GitHub.

 | Module Name        | Minimum Required Version |                          PS Gallery                           |                                   GitHub                                    |
 |--------------------|:------------------------:|:---------------------------------------------------------------------:|:---------------------------------------------------------------------------:|